crowbar/barclamp-crowbar/doc/devguide.md

 # Crowbar 2.x Developers' Guide

 Welcome to the amazing fuzziness of Crowbar!
-This guide is targeted at people who want to extend Crowbar by adding new barclamps (aka modules).
+This guide is targeted at people who want to extend Crowbar by adding new barclamps (modules).

 ## Introduction

-This document is a work in progress!
-Please update and then remove this tag when you feel that it’s complete!
+This document is a work in progress.
+Please update and then remove this tag when you feel that it is complete.

-> _Caution!_ This guide is NOT designed for Crowbar 1.x.
+> **Caution!** This guide is NOT designed for Crowbar 1.x.

 ## Prerequisites